BitcoinCash1/mining-pools/README.md

 Adding a new mining pool is done by extending the `pools-v2.json` file.
 It is important to give it an unique ID (`id` key).

-And run: `./dupes.sh` script to validate that there are *no* duplicates.
+And run: `./dupes.sh` script to validate that there are _no_ duplicates.

-_Note:_ The pool name will automatically becomes the slug (eg. https://bchexplorer.cash/mining/pool/viabtc (here `viabtc` is the slug).
+_Note:_ The pool name will automatically becomes the slug, eg. https://bchexplorer.cash/mining/pool/viabtc (here `viabtc` is the slug).

 ### New mining pool (detailed explanation)